bardibardi/cheap_random/README.md

 Description
 -----------
 CheapRandom is a set of tools for pseudo random number generation from arbitrary data.
 CheapRandom gives complete control over the number generation - useful for easily repeatable software testing.
+CheapRandom is information conserving and generally appears to produce lower chi-squared statistics than Kernel::rand.

 Version
 -------